 Don't list product features.
 Connect each relevant feature to something they said they cared about.

-"You mentioned that your biggest concern was making sure your daughter doesn't have to handle any of this financially.
-This policy pays out within 24-48 hours, which means she'd have the funds immediately to cover everything without having to dip into her own savings."
+"You mentioned your biggest concern was making sure your daughter doesn't have to handle any of this financially.
+This policy pays out within 24 to 48 hours, which means she'd have the funds immediately to cover everything without having to dip into her own savings."

 Keep It Simple